-- In Release 6.0 and later, the call timer records the total time an outside call is in progress in the PARTNER system (including the time a call is placed on hold).
+- The call timer records the total time an outside call is in progress in the PARTNER system (including the time a call is placed on hold).
 It begins when the handset is lifted out of the cradle (or the Speakerphone is turned on) and ends when the handset is placed back in the cradle (or the Speakerphone is turned off).
-(In releases prior to 6.0, the call timer only recorded the time a user was active on a call.
-It did not include the time spent on hold.)
 For outgoing T1 calls, the call timer restarts when the call is answered if the T1 service provider provides answer supervision. - The call timer is displayed along with the factory-set display. - Most messages (other than the factory-set display and Caller ID) are displayed for approximately 15 seconds.
-In Release 6.0 and later, the number you dial will remain on the display until you perform another action that displays information (such as transferring a call). - Marked System Speed Dial numbers do not appear when they are dialed. - Adjust the display contrast by pressing ★ and then using the "up" volume control button to increase the brightness or the "down" volume control button to decrease the brightness.
-Adjust the contrast while the telephone is idle and the handset is in the cradle. - You can adjust the angle of the display to three positions: low, medium, and high. - The System Date (#101), System Day (#102) (available in Release 2.0 or earlier), and System Time (#103) settings appear as the factory-set display. - You can use Display Language (#303) to identify the language in which messages appear if the extension has a system display telephone. - Users can assign a name to his or her extension.
+The number you dial will remain on the display until you perform another action that displays information (such as transferring a call). - Marked System Speed Dial numbers do not appear when they are dialed. - Adjust the display contrast by pressing (\) and then using the "up" volume control button to increase the brightness or the "down" volume control button to decrease the brightness.
+Adjust the contrast while the telephone is idle and the handset is in the cradle. - You can adjust the angle of the display to three positions: low, medium, and high. - The System Date (#101) and System Time (#103) settings appear as the factory-set display. - You can use Display Language (#303) to identify the language in which messages appear if the extension has a system display telephone. - Users can assign a name to his or her extension.
 Then, when that extension is used to make an intercom call, group call, or transferred call, the name and extension number appear on the system display telephone receiving the call.
 Similarly, users receiving a transfer return call see the name and extension number of the person assigned to the extension that did not answer the transferred call.
 See "Extension Name Display" on page 5-4 for more information.